keshu12345/High-Level-Design/README.md

 ![Alt text](image-47.png)

-After 5 minutes I will run the crone job to figure out what are the entities payment is false and 5 minutes is elpse I have to neet free this resources at t=300 seconds I run another job
+After 5 minutes I will run the crone job to figure out what are the entities payment is false and 5 minutes is elpse I have to need free this resources at t=300 seconds I run another job
 ![Alt text](image-46.png)